HolidayOugi/Sma5hMusic-Extra/README.md

 ## Colored Text

 Colored Text is now supported when editing a song title.
-The color can either be chosen from a premade list of colors or by inputting the hex value of the color of your choice.
-If a portion of text is selected when choosing the new color, that text will be in the new color.
+The color can either be chosen from a premade list of colors or by inputting the hex value of a custom color.
+If you highlight part of the title before selecting a color, the highlighted text will be recolored.

 ![Colored](https://elixi.re/i/t07dd.png)

-The chosen colors will then display in-game in the Music Select screen.
+The chosen colors will display in-game in the Music Select screen.

 ![In-Game](https://elixi.re/i/zxppl.png)

 > [!TIP]
-> Choose colors that are visibile both on  light and dark backgrounds, otherwise they might be unreadable in certain contexts.
+> It's recommended to choose colors that are visibile on both light and dark backgrounds, otherwise they might be unreadable in certain contexts.

 ## Replace Core Songs